vluz/SDNano/README.md

 # SD Nano
 ### **Update:** Please use `sdnanorv.py` for any generation.
-It includes a very good all-purpose model, vae, optimizations, deafault negative prompt,
+It includes a very good all-purpose model, a vae, optimizations, deafault negative prompt,
 <br>
 control over other main generation variables, saves image file and prompt, displays results,
 <br>